 “There are a lot of things going on from the lowering of credit limits to switching from fixed to variable interest rates that are going that rub consumers the wrong way.
 These are adjustments from credit card issuers that are being made to reflect the new market reality,” he adds.
 “And everything hasn’t shaken out yet.
 I think it’ll be interesting to see a year from now what the fee landscape looks like, because the industry is continuing to adjust to the Credit CARD Act and Federal Reserve rules.”

-Here are a half-dozen obscure types of fees to watch out for:
+6 obscure fees and hidden charges to watch out for:

 - What do they cost? $20 to $50, depending on the carrier.